-- update their National Police History Check (if it is due to expire in the next renewal period)
+- update their Nationally Coordinated Criminal History Check (NCCHC) if it is due to expire in the next annual registration period

 - pay the annual registration fee and any other required fees.

-By 30 September every year, you renew your registration by completing an online application for renewal in your MyVIT portal.
+By 30 September every year, you renew your registration by completing an online application for renewal in your MyVIT account.

 To successfully renew your registration, you will need to make declarations